AndrewBlackwell/GRASP/README.md

 !["GRASP Branding"](/docs/images/grasp1.jpg)

-#### GRASP is an advanced C++ framework for implementing Counterfactual Regret Minimization (CFR) algorithms.
-It is designed to facilitate the exploration and analysis of extensive-form games with imperfect information, offering tools for studying equilibrium strategies and dynamic behavior in competitive environments.
+#### GRASP is a C++ framework for implementing Counterfactual Regret Minimization (CFR) algorithms.
+It's built to help explore games with imperfect information and study how players can find optimal strategies.

-The framework is equipped to handle complex game-theoretic models and is intended for researchers and students with expertise in *(or willingless to learn)* algorithmic game theory, decision-making processes, and reinforcement learning.
-While its architecture is flexible, **Kuhn Poker** is provided solely as an example of an initial application.
-GRASP is capable of accommodating more complex and diverse game structures beyond this introductory use case.
+The framework can handle complex game models and is useful for anyone interested in algorithmic game theory, decision-making, or reinforcement learning. **Kuhn Poker** is included as a starting example, but GRASP can work with much more complex games too.

-### Core Capabilities

-GRASP integrates various advanced CFR algorithms to approximate Nash equilibria and analyze strategic behavior in games with imperfect information:
+GRASP includes several CFR algorithms for finding Nash equilibria in games with hidden information:

-- **Standard CFR**: Iteratively updates regrets and strategies, converging towards equilibrium through regret minimization.
+- **Standard CFR**: Updates regrets and strategies iteratively to converge toward equilibrium.
-- **Monte Carlo Variants**: Includes Chance-Sampled, External-Sampled, and Outcome-Sampled methods, designed to reduce computational complexity while maintaining robustness in large decision trees.
+- **Monte Carlo Variants**: Chance-Sampled, External-Sampled, and Outcome-Sampled methods that reduce computational cost for large game trees.

-The algorithms implemented within GRASP are based on current research in computational game theory and are suitable for studying optimal play in strategic decision-making scenarios, particularly those involving hidden information or stochastic elements.
+These algorithms are based on research in computational game theory and are good for analyzing strategic decision-making when players don't have complete information.

-### Example Use Case: Kuhn Poker
+### Example: Kuhn Poker

-While GRASP is built to support general extensive-form games, Kuhn Poker—a simplified two-player, zero-sum poker variant—has been included as an illustrative example.
-This serves as a manageable decision-tree model for the study of CFR algorithms.
+GRASP works with general extensive-form games, but I've included Kuhn Poker—a simple two-player poker variant—as an easy example to start with.
+It's a good way to see how CFR algorithms work without getting overwhelmed.

 ## Acknowledgements

-GRASP utilizes the **cmdline.h** library for parsing command-line input.
-This header-only library provides an efficient and flexible interface for command-line interaction with minimal overhead.
+GRASP uses the **cmdline.h** library for command-line parsing.
+It's a header-only library that makes command-line interaction simple.

 The **cmdline.h** library is available under the following license: